-Fundraising letters can be very effective fundraising tools, if you know what to say and when to say it.
+Fundraising letters can be very effective fundraising tools for non-profits, if you know what to say and when to say it.
 A fundraising letter holds many intricacies.
 A donation letter, individual, sponsor, crowdfunding or thank you letter all have nuances within their category.
 Making these communications your own and talking to your audience is paramount in creating strong appeals.

 Experts believe the most important component of a donation letter or fundraising letter is the person on the other end reading it.
 What they think about your letter is everything – donors, prospective donors and volunteers.
 Ask yourself in each letter, have I included the motivating factor of changing the world?
-Have I made them the hero of my letter?
+Have I made the recipient the hero of my non-profit fundraising campaign?

 Email vs Direct Mail Campaigns

 Fundraising letters can be sent via email or direct mail.
 The idea behind the letters are the same, but there are differences:

 - Email readers typically have a short attention span.
 Therefore, Email letters are generally very short and send readers to your organization’s website, blog or call to action.
 You don’t need to include much information here – just grab the reader’s attention and lead them where you want them to go.
 (A good email length is perhaps 500 words or less.)

 - With direct mail, the letters can be much longer and fuller, as long as the content is engaging to your audience.
 Direct mail (aka snail mail) recipients may not go to your website and will make a decision to make a donation based on the information you provide in the fundraising letter.
 The tone is perhaps more formal in this letter as well, stating statistics and perhaps financials.
 Be sure to include a donation envelope as well as links to online donation channels.